 The best tasting tomatoes are the ones picked straight from the vine and eaten in the garden while they’re still warm from the sun.
 There is nothing quite like the flavour of a homegrown tomato.
-The taste is nature’s perfect blend of sweet and tart.
+Its nature’s perfect blend of sweet and tart.

-The best tasting tomatoes have a true old-fashioned flavour with an excellent balance of sugar and acidity.
-While everyone has their own favourite tomato variety to eat, here are three of the most popular tomatoes grown for superb flavour:
+The best tasting tomatoes have a true old-fashioned flavor with an excellent balance of sugar and acidity.
+While everyone has their own favorite tomato variety to eat, here are three of the most popular tomatoes grown for superb flavour:

-There is a broad range and depth of flavour available in tomato cultivars.
-Below is a list of 21 of the best-tasting tomato varieties.
+There is a broad range and depth of flavor available in tomato cultivars.
+Below is a list of 20+ of the best-tasting tomato varieties.
 Which will make it onto your top-ten taste list?

 Planning your garden?
 Grab your free garden planner here!